Frequently Asked Questions

 Q. How do I use my card to purchase goods and services?

-A. You can use your card to make purchases at any merchant (online or in-store) that accepts Visa or MasterCard based debit cards (depending on the brand presented on the front of your card).
+A. You can use your card to make purchases at any merchant (online or in-store) that accepts Visa or MasterCard prepaid cards (depending on the brand presented on the front of your card).
 To complete a transaction, select "credit" as your payment option to indicate you will sign to authorize your transaction.
 If the funds are available in your account, the purchase will be approved.
-You may also use the "debit" functionality to complete a transaction by entering a PIN at the point of sale.
-However, you may not use your Visa or MasterCard debit card to request cash-back with your purchase.
+For US cards, you may also use the "debit" functionality to complete a transaction by entering a PIN at the point of sale.

 Q. Why does my card not work when I try to pay-at-the-pump?